-Subject records can be viewed by clicking on the Subjects link in the top menu.
+Subject records can be viewed by clicking on the Subjects link in the top menu (this may be labelled Randomisations, Participants or similar depending on your system).
 This shows a list of all subjects entered into the study to date.
 An amber question mark in the status column of the subject listing indicates that there is an open query for that subject.